zbunde/tutorials.gschool.it/source/ruby_basics.liquid.md

     └── spec_helper.rb
     └── aruba
 {% endterminal %}

+You should also be using irb or running the file from the command line using `ruby bin/[filename]` to help you move forward if the tests are not helping you move forward.

+You can also add additional tests to the spec files if you would like to use them to help you write your program.

 If you get stuck on one, write as much code as you can then write out your logic using comments and short English phrases for any code that you do not know how to write.